 Sizes of helmets can change significantly, not only between brands but even between certain makes of a helmet.
 For example, the Extra Large Fox Dropframe Helmet is sized at 58-60cm while the Extra Large Fox Proframe Helmet is measured to be 61-64cm.
 This makes it very difficult in selecting the right sized helmet for you.
-Typically, however, an extra-large helmet is 61cm+.
+Typically, however, an XL helmet is 61cm+.

 The recommended method is simply to measure the circumference of your head- about half an inch to an inch above your eyebrows- and record this measurement.
 Repeat multiple times to ensure a correct reading.
 If you are between sizes, go up to the larger size.

 Top 4 Brands that offer MTB Helmets for Big Heads

 Here are the top 4 brands and 8 different helmets that offer extra large sizes that will fit large heads.
-Its important to choose not only a helmet that fits, but also a helmet that will offer the best protection for your type of riding.
+Its important to choose not only a helmet that fits, but also a MTB helmet that will offer the best protection for your type of riding.
 Be sure to check out how to decide between them at the end of the article.

 These helmets in the XL range by Giro include the Montaro, Artex, Chronicle, Radix, and the Hex.
 All of these are high-quality products that vary on the style, protective systems in place, and price.
-The Montaro and the Chronicle helmets are two of the most popular helmets on the market, and it is easy to see why.
+The Giro Helmet range are some of the most popular helmets on the market, and it is easy to see why.

 Giro Montaro MIPS

 The Giro Montaro MIPS helmet is the more pricey lid of the lot.
-It has better ventilation (Roc Loc Air framework), is slightly lighter, and has few more features such as an inbuilt camera mount and goggle integration.
+It has better ventilation (featuring the Roc Loc Air framework), and is slightly lighter weight.
+The Montaro also has few more features, such as an inbuilt camera mount and goggle integration.
 It also has an adjustable visor which can be easily adjusted with one hand while riding.